ab1nadi/portfolio_website/README.md

 * **Responsive Design:** The website is optimized to work across different devices and screen sizes, ensuring a seamless user experience.
 * **React.js:** The website is built using React.js; this results in cleaner code and better performance.
 *  **Tailwind CSS:** The styling of the website is implemented with Tailwind CSS, a utility-first CSS framework that provides a comprehensive set of pre-built components and utility classes.
-*  **Dynamic Content:** The website allows me to easily add and update content, such as projects, certifications, and skills, by modifying JSON data.
+*  **Dynamic Content:** The website allows me to easily add and update content, such as projects, certifications, and skills, by modifying content on my hosted strapi server.

 ## Getting Started
 To get a local copy of the website up and running, follow these steps: